ibm-cloud-docs/billing-usage/paygo_committed_use.md

 {:video: .video}
 {:external: target="_blank" .external}

-# Pay as you go with Committed Use pricing model
+# Pay as you go with Committed Use billing model
 {: #committed-use}

-The {{site.data.keyword.cloud}} Pay as you go with Committed Use pricing model is similar to the pricing model for Subscription accounts but with a few added benefits.
-With this pricing model, you commit to spend a certain amount on {{site.data.keyword.cloud_notm}} and receive discounts across the platform.
+The {{site.data.keyword.cloud}} Pay as you go with Committed Use billing model is similar to the billing model for Subscription accounts but with a few added benefits.
+With this billing model, you commit to spend a certain amount on {{site.data.keyword.cloud_notm}} and receive discounts across the platform.
 You are billed monthly based on your usage and you continue to receive a discount even after you reach your committed amount.
 {:shortdesc}

-The pricing model will continue to roll out to new customers worldwide throughout 2021.
-For more information about the availability of the pricing model in your location, contact [{{site.data.keyword.cloud_notm}} Sales](https://cloud.ibm.com/catalog?contactmodule){: external}.
+The billing model will continue to roll out to new customers worldwide throughout 2021.
+For more information about the availability of the billing model in your location, contact [{{site.data.keyword.cloud_notm}} Sales](https://cloud.ibm.com/catalog?contactmodule){: external}.
 {: note}

 The Commitments and subscriptions page in the console offers a view of any active or upcoming commitments.
 If you have an active subscription, or had subscriptions in the past, those details are also displayed on this page.